How to Create a Time Slice Photo Using Photoshop (Step-by-Step Tutorial)

 Depending on what camera you have you could use an interval timer but just setting a timer on your phone will work also.
 Most cameras will also allow you to connect an interval timer remote to take photos at specific intervals.

-About every 5 minutes take a new photo.
-Over the course of an hour, you’ll have 12 images.
+About every 5 minutes, take a new photo.
+Over the course of an hour you’ll have around 12 images.
+I recommend stretching the session to 90 minutes or 2 hours so you capture more of the actual transition from day to night.

 Edit your Photos in Lightroom (Optional)

-Once you have all of your images you’ll want to edit them in Lightroom and add any adjustment.
-Remember to can copy your edits to all of your photos so they look consistent.
+Once you have all of your images, edit them in Lightroom and apply any adjustments.
+Remember you can copy your edits to all photos at once (right-click the first photo, Develop Settings > Copy Settings, then paste onto the others) so the whole sequence stays consistent.

-Once this is done you can select all of the images and right-click on them and click “Edit On > Open as Layers in Photoshop…”
+Once this is done, select all of the images, right-click, and choose “Edit In > Open as Layers in Photoshop…”

 This will bring all of your photos into Photoshop as layers so you can easily slice them up.